 The days that I exercise are starkly different than the ones when I don’t.
 I am mentally, emotionally, and physically a better human being on the days where I exercise.
 Becoming a personal trainer was just one way for me to help other women combat postpartum depression while holding myself accountable for regular exercise.

 I have a ton of info about exercise/fitness on this site.
 I am going to list some of those posts here, but the biggest tip I can give you is to try new things until you find something you love.
 Exercise should be enjoyable, not punishing.
 I personally love gardening and weight lifting for exercise.
+You can also try my home laundry day workout!

 My second biggest tip is that if you can make exercise a social thing, it’s going to have an even greater impact.
 You’re more likely to stick with it and it leads to my next point…